 The Hardest ISEE Verbal Problem

-For our first installment, we’ll look at the ISEE question with the very lowest correct rate out of more than 4,000 practice questions on our tests.
+For this installment of STUMPERS, in which we dissect the most difficult practice questions across our SSAT and ISEE offerings, we’ll take a look at the ISEE Verbal question with the lowest correct rate out of more than 4,000 practice questions on our tests.

 B) hamlet